 Outside of gaming you'll also be able to unblock pretty much any regional Netflix library, as well as access restricted sites like BBC iPlayer in the States.
 Plus, if you ever have any issues with the service, the 24/7 live chat will be able to sort you out in minutes.

 If we had to find a negative, it'd be that Express only offers five simultaneous connections per plan.
 However, if you install one of those on your router, any device connected to that will be covered – then you can install the other four on phones and laptops you take away from home.

 Overall, there's not a service that can challenge ExpressVPN today.
 If you're looking for a gaming VPN that can help you avoid throttling, keep you safe from hackers and trackers, and unblock streaming media too, ExpressVPN should be at the top of your list.

-Get 49% off plus 3 free months of the best gaming VPN
+Get 3 months FREE of the best gaming VPN (opens in new tab)

 Blistering speeds plus excellent privacy equals the best gaming VPN on the market.
 And, Tom's Guide readers can claim three months FREE, working out at 15 months for the price of 12.
 Not happy with the service?
 Just request a guaranteed refund within 30-days for your money back, no questions asked.